WHAT IS HIPPOTHERAPY?

 Therapy is offered at the Chatsworth location on Tuesday and Wednesday afternoons and Thursday mornings and at Newbury Park on Tuesday mornings, and Wednesday and Thursday afternoons.
 The therapists will determine whether Hippotherapy might be an appropriate treatment strategy based on an evaluation.
-Please call for additional information about scheduling and costs – may be available, To get started please to download the necessary forms and return them to Jessica Rodriguez and Therapy Services at Ride On.
+Please call for additional information about scheduling and costs – may be available, To get started please to download the necessary forms and return them to Brie Doherty and Therapy Services at Ride On.
 For more information please e-mail us at .

 Why The Horse?

 The well-trained therapy horse moves in a rhythmic, symmetrical and organized way.
 Each step the horse takes provides strong sensory and physical input in many dimensions including up and down; side to side; and back and forth.
 By asking for variations in these movements the therapist gains results that cannot be achieved by a machine or duplicated in a clinic setting.

 The very capable horses at Ride On have been carefully selected for their movement quality and even temperament and then further trained.
 The horse accurately and tirelessly provides ample opportunities for the patient to experience movement and sensory input that will enhance the quality of life.